stfc/PSyclone/doc/user_guide/getting_going.rst

     psyclone input_file.f90

-However, we usually want to redirect the output to a file that we can later compile, we can do this with the `-o` flag:
+However, we usually want to redirect the output to a file so that we can later compile.
+We can do this using the `-o` flag:

 .. code-block:: console

     psyclone input_file.f90 -o output.f90

-This should not transform the semantics of the code (only the syntax), and its what sometimes we refer as a "passthrough" run, which is useful as an initial correctness test.
+This should not transform the semantics of the code (only the syntax), and is what we sometimes refer to as a "passthrough" run.
+This ca be useful as an initial correctness test when applying PSyclone to a new code.

 However, PSyclone allows users to programatically change the source code of the processed file.
-We do this with transformation recipes, this are python scripts with a `trans` function defined.
+This is achieved using transformation recipes which are python scripts with a `trans` function defined.
 For example:

 .. code-block:: python

     def trans(psyir):
-        ''' Add OpenMP Parallel Loop directives..
+        ''' Add OpenMP Parallel Loop directives.

         :param psyir: the PSyIR representing the provided file.
         :type psyir: :py:class:`psyclone.psyir.nodes.FileContainer`